 Lesser long-nosed bat (Leptonycteris yerbabuenae) (Photo courtesy of Merlin D. Tuttle, Bat Conservation International)

 Although most of California’s 25 bat species are insectivorous, two species the lesser long-nosed bat (Leptonycteris yerbabuenae) and Mexican long-tongued bat (Choeronycteris mexicana) primarily forage on nectar and pollen.
 These species serve as important pollinators of agaves and large cacti in southwestern North America.
 CDFW is engaged with partners from other states, federal agencies, and non-governmental organizations to monitor bat populations through the North American Bat Monitoring Program (NABat).
 NABat partners use a variety of techniques including acoustic monitoring and roost counts to assess distribution and trends of bat populations in Canada, the US, and Mexico.
 White-nose syndrome is a disease caused by the fungus Pseudogymnoascus destructans and has killed over six million bats in the eastern US.
 CDFW leads the California White-Nose Syndrome Steering Committee, which is a multi-agency scientific research group that has been monitoring the syndrome across the US since 2009.
 In 2019, CDFW and US Fish and Wildlife Service announced that surveillance results suggest that the fungus was present in California.
 CDFW continues to work with US Fish and Wildlife Service, as well as other partners, to carry out surveillance for the fungus and the disease and research where bats hibernate.
 CDFW is also working to complete the California Bat Conservation Plan, which is an in-depth assessment of the conservation threats and best management practices for all of California’s bats, including the pollinator species.
 The Conservation Plan should be finalized by 2021.

-Links to Additional Resources on Pollinators
+Additional Resources on Pollinators